Brunch Recipe: Homemade Bialys

 At this point, you can make the bialys right away, or you can refrigerate the dough overnight and make the bialys in the morning.

 Sprinkle your work surface lightly with flour and turn out the dough on top.
 Using a bench scraper or knife, cut the dough into 8 equal pieces.
-Shape the pieces into rolls, cover them again with the plastic wrap or dish towel, and let them rise until a finger pressed in the top leaves a dent, about an hour (1 1/2 - 2 hours for refrigerated rolls).
+Shape the pieces into rolls, cover them again with the plastic wrap or dish towel, and let them rise until a finger pressed in the top leaves a dent, about an hour (1 1/2 to 2 hours for refrigerated rolls).

 A half hour before the rolls are finished rising, pre-heat the oven to 450°F. Line a sheet pan with parchment paper.
 Also, prepare any fillings you may be using.